breatheco-de/exercise-unit-test-with-jest/.learn/exercises/03-installation/README.md

 If your package was installed successfully you will find that:

-- There is a new folder in your root caled `./node_modules`
+- There is a new folder in your root called `./node_modules`
 - If you open your package.json file, you will find `jest` inside the `dependencies` object like this:

 ![Jest package](../../assets/jest-package.png)